Compressing Over-the-Counter Markets: Market excess and compression efficiency

-After this general analysis, we focus on quantitative assessments of the measures introduced in this paper.
 We start by measuring the level of excess present in the original markets as a function of the total gross notional (i.e., $\epsilon(G) = \frac{\Delta(G)}{x}$).
-Table~\ref{tab:excess-stats-raw} reports the statistics of excess levels of six snapshots equally spread between October $2014$ and April $16$ including minimum, maximum, mean, standard deviation and quartiles, computed across all reference entities in our sample.
-Results on the means and medians are stable over time and often higher than $0.75$.
-We thus see that, in general, around three quarters of the gross notional in the most traded CDS markets (at least by EU institutions) is in excess vis-a-vis market participants' net position.
-For example, in October 2014, this means that around 298Bn Euros correspond to notional excess.
-At the extremes, we note a high degree of variability: the minimum levels of excess oscillate around $0.45$ while the maximum was $0.90$.
-Nevertheless, this result shows that all markets exhibits at least $50\%$ of excess in notional.
+Table~\ref{tab:excess-stats-raw} reports the statistics of excess computed across all reference entities for six snapshots equally spread between October $2014$ and April $16$ including minimum, maximum, mean, standard deviation and quartiles, computed across all 100 reference entities in our sample.
+Results on the means and medians are stable over time and mostly higher than $0.75$.
+The interpretation of this result is that around three quarters of the gross notional in the most traded CDS markets by EU institutions is in excess vis-\'a-vis participants' net position.
+At the extremes, we note a high degree of variability: the minimum and maximum levels of excess relative to total gross notional oscillate around $45\%$ and $90\%$ respectively.

-We now move to the efficiency of different compression approaches reported in Table~\ref{tab:compression-results-raw}.
-After having implemented the compression algorithms on each market (i.e., for all time snapshots, we run the algorithms on each of the 100 different markets considered separately), we compute the efficiency of the compression as defined in Section \ref{subsec:analysis-strategy}.
-As expected (and not reported in the table), for the non-conservative compression, the amount of excess removed is equal in every part to the results of Table~\ref{tab:excess-stats-raw}.\footnote{Note that Table~\ref{tab:excess-stats-raw} also provides us with the upper efficiency limit of any compression approach and that the current compression exercise does not represent the amount of compression achieved in the market, rather, it is the amount of compression that is still achievable given the current state of outstanding trades}
+Overall, results reported in Table~\ref{tab:excess-stats-raw} show that large amounts of notional are eligible for compression.
+We now move to the efficiency of each compression operator.
+The results are reported in Table~\ref{tab:compression-results-raw}.
+After having implemented the compression algorithms on each market, we compute efficiency as defined in Section \ref{subsec:analysis-strategy}.\footnote{Note the current compression exercise does not represent the amount of compression achieved in the market.
+Rather, this exercise identifies levels still achievable given the empirically observed outstanding positions.}